nathan-guiard/no-webp/README.md

 ##### context.converter_package (Mendatory)

-Which package to use to convert the files, should be us like this: `package <file to convert> <output file>`.
+Which package to use to convert the files, should be like this: `package <file to convert> <output file>`.
 I suggest `convert` for this package
 <br />
-Exemple:
+Example:
 ```yaml
 context:
   converter_package: /usr/bin/convert